maikthomas/webrtc-demo/README.md

 - When the first two clients connect, they are assigned a role, client1 or client2.
 - In the frontend, the connection logic is different for client1 and client2 (client1 makes the offer, client2 responds etc)
 - The signalling server has no persistence or retry logic for the offers, it just passes the message to the other client
-- This demo does not handle any reconnection, disconnection or other real world cal logic
+- This demo does not handle any reconnection, disconnection or other real world call logic

 ## Building and running on localhost